 Of those 209 uses, 39 were in the new sections of ICANN Bylaws added for IANA transition and enhanced accountability mechanisms

+It was also noted by some DT members that there is no provision in the Bylaws for any group, be it Council or the GNSO stakeholder groups and constituencies, to assume these new powers and that there currently does not exist any formal procedure or institutional arrangement for the GNSO stakeholder groups and constituencies to handle these matters.
 DT members in the Commercial Stakeholders Group (CSG) noted that while there is no formal arrangement for GNSO SGs and constituencies to make collective decisions, this has occurred on occasion, such as the joint statement presented in the Jun-2016 ICANN Public Forum to express “the views of the GNSO community” and of “the entire GNSO” regarding transition of IANA functions and enhancements to ICANN’s accountability mechanisms.

 CSG noted that each stakeholder group and constituency has an elected leadership that is accountable to its members, and those leaders could convene as needed to collectively make decisions reflecting views of the GNSO stakeholder groups and constituencies.